thghca/Marlin---Longer-LKx-Pro/Marlin/Readme.md

 # Longer LK4 pro configuation file
  * Necesary to add BLTouch for compatinbility with DGUS-reloaded Screen Firmare
- * You can find into sub-folder all files to take in account Longer/alphawise LGTV1.1 motherboard.
+ * You can find into sub-folder all files to take in account Longer/alphawise LGT kit V1.0 motherboard.
 Based on ramps pintout but with specifics attribution
 - Servo0 on D7 pin
 - Filament runout sensor on D2 pin
 - DWIN DGUS screen on serial port 1 (aux1) RX/D19 TX/D18